 The eight research projects awarded funding focus on various challenges.
 For example, a new MRI method is being worked on that can image changes in the growth and energy metabolism of the tumour.
 That allows the effectiveness of the treatment for the individual patient to be established at an early stage.
 In another project, an advanced laparoscope is being developed that can be used to visualise the tumour tissue during the operation.
 This should result in less tumour tissue being left behind and less damage to healthy tissue.
 A third project aims to develop a self-learning system for breast cancer patients.
 This system will combine medical data with data about functioning in daily life and will provide personal recommendations for cancer-related fatigue.

 More than 20 companies and research organisations are involved in the research projects.
 About half of those are partners from small and medium-sized enterprises (SMEs).
-An overview of the projects awarded funding can be below:
+An overview of the projects awarded funding can be found below:

 - Non-Ionizing Metabolic Imaging (NIMI) using robust phosphorus MRI to predict treatment efficacy - Prof. dr. ir.
 D.W.J.
 Klomp, UMC Utrecht (17907)

 - Smart Laparoscopes for Oncologic surgery - Prof. dr. T. Ruers, The Netherlands Cancer Institute/Antoni van Leeuwenhoek Hospital (17908)